 There are three reasons why this initial conversation is so important.
 First, this collaboration will help ensure that your clients have the opportunity to express their needs, so you can make sure they are met.
 Second, it gives you the chance to clearly communicate your abilities and restrictions so that you don’t oversell yourself.
 Third, it helps to make sure that all parties fully understand each other’s expectations.

-2. Nail Down the Scope of Your Contract
+2. Agree on the Scope of Your Contract

 With mutually agreed-upon expectations hammered out, the next step is to get everything in writing with as much detail as possible.
 All aspects of the expectations both you and your client have should be clearly defined in the project scope of your contract.
 Include deliverables, details about each project component, timelines, and points of contact.